All Episodes

 I don't know what it is.

-I also know that people who think themselves quite fancy will go and say, well, net migration from Mexico has been zero because the economy has slowed down, and this is over the last few years or whatever the case may be.
+I also know that people who think themselves quite fancy will go and say, well, net migration from Mexico has been zero because the economy has slowed down.

 And then you can always point out to them, well, yeah, but then there's that whole issue of other illegal immigrants coming through Mexico, specifically from Central America.

-I actually just had a conversation recently with a veteran border patrol officer, and it was just off it it was an off-handed comment and sort of a I got kind of a laugh out of him.
+I actually just had a conversation recently with a veteran Border Patrol officer, and it was just off.

-What's been going on down there at the southern border?
+What's been going on down there at the Southern Border?

 You've been stationed down there.

-Are they are they accurate on the numbers?
+Are they accurate on the numbers?

 He laughs.